-Specialist Prescribing and Monitoring Responsibilities

-- 1. Assess suitability of patient for treatment. - 2.
+Specialist Prescribing and Monitoring GP / Community Team - Primary Care Responsibilities Prescribing and Monitoring Responsibilities Assess suitability of the patient for treatment.
 Discuss treatment options with the patient, the parent(s) and carer(s).
-Obtain appropriate consent to treatment and to share care with the GP. - 3.
-Initiate treatment, ensuring that the patient is stabilised on the dose before the patient is transferred back to the care of the GP. - 4.
-Send a letter to the GP suggesting that initial shared care is agreed for this patient. - 5.
-Prescribe melatonin, please see the summary table and pathway in Appendix 1 & 2.
-Only the formulations named can be prescribed under this shared care agreement. - 6.
+Obtain appropriate consent to treatment and to share care with the GP.
+Initiate treatment, ensuring that the patient is stabilised on the dose before the patient is transferred back to the care of the GP.
+Send a letter to the GP suggesting that initial shared care is agreed for this patient.
+Prescribe melatonin, please see the summary table and pathway in Appendix 1.
+Only the formulations named can be prescribed under this shared care agreement.
 Review the patient regularly and monitor their response to treatment; a drug holiday is recommended after the initial three months of treatment, and then every six months thereafter.
 This involves a trial withdrawal of treatment for two weeks to test ongoing need (See Duration of Therapy section below for more information on melatonin drug holidays).
-Most patients will be under more regular secondary care review for underlying neurodevelopmental condition. - 7.
-Report adverse events and suspected adverse drug reactions to the MHRA through the Yellow Card reporting scheme. - 8.
-Ensure clear arrangements for GP back up advice and support. - If no adverse effects and clear benefit to child and no other medical issues requiring ongoing specialist review (i.e. ADHD medication) patient can be discharged to primary care. - 10.
+Most patients will be under more regular secondary care review for underlying neurodevelopmental condition.
+Report adverse effects, clear benefits to child, and no other medical issues requiring ongoing specialist review (i.e. ADHD medication), the patient can be discharged to primary care.
 Once discharged if primary care need advice this can be offered.
 Regularly monitor height, weight, pubertal maturation progress and seizure frequency in epileptic patients in first year of use.
 If well tolerated and no adverse side effects continued need for treatment can be assessed in primary care, every 12 months.
+Prescribe melatonin after communication with specialist about the need for treatment.
+GP to take on prescribing following written confirmation from the specialist within 3 months.
+Ask patient/carer about side effects and general well-being and report back to the Specialist.
+Ask carer about effectiveness.
+Report to and seek advice from the specialist on any aspect of patient care that is of concern to the GP and may affect treatment.
+Report adverse events and suspected adverse drug reactions to the MHRA through the Yellow Card reporting scheme.
+Stop treatment if patient no longer needs it or has unacceptable side effects.
+Stop or adjust treatment if necessary (e.g. side effects) on discussion child and if necessary, can discuss with the specialist.
+Patient Information Families will be provided with relevant patient informatio Families will be provided with relevant patient information leaflets.
+Specialist Contact Details